Considering a trip to the Italian capital and looking for more information on taking the train from Venice to Rome? Look no further!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Venice to Rome without having to change trains.
-There are 1 direct train from Venice to Rome.
+There are 20 direct trains from Venice to Rome each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Venice to Rome cover a distance of around 245 miles (394 km) during the journey.